Over the course of his career,

 A Hall Rating of 100 represents the Hall of Stats borderline (similar to OPS+ or wRC+, where 100 represents league average).

-making him a member of the Hall of Stats—but one who sits very close to the borderline.
+making him a member of the Hall of Stats.

 Want even more detail about the formula?
 See the